 - The Netherlands

 Portugal was the winner of the 2016 Euros due to the influence of their captain Cristiano Ronaldo.
-They are hoping to replicate the same results in Qatar in November as this is likely his last international tournament at 37 years.
+They are hoping to replicate the same results as this is likely his last international tournament at 37 years.

 The Netherlands (13.0)

-They will go into the 2022 edition of the World Cup to change that.
+They will go into the next edition of the World Cup to change that.
 Hopefully, it will be their luck this time.
-They face a relatively easy group, playing the hosts Qatar, Ecuador, and African champions Senegal in Group A.

-Senegal has a lot of quality players available for the 2022 World Cup in Qatar.
+Senegal has a lot of quality players available for the World Cup.
 And considering their current form after winning the African Cup of Nations, they are certainly World Cup favorites.

 - South Korea

 The Croatian team was the runner-up in the 2018 World Cup.
-They will enter the competition in Qatar with the momentum of the previous edition.
+They will enter the competition with the momentum of the previous edition.
 Moreover, they have an ageing squad and will hope to get the highest honour in international football.
-They may not have so much problem progressing to the Round of 16 with a rather easy group of Belgium, Canada, and Morocco.

 The Ghanaian team is one of the most successful African nations at the World Cup.
 In fact, they defeated the Nigerian team, with players such as Kelechi Iheanacho, to qualify for the World Cup.